Lezcano/GPIOServer/INSTALL.md

 gpio blink 15       # Blink GPIO 15 on and off continuously, as an LED
 ```

-The GPIOServer uses the "WiringPi" numbering system.
-From the "gpio readall" command,
-use the numbers shown below the "wPi" columns.
-For example, per the "gpio readall"
-listing, a device connected to physical pin 11 on the connector is described as
-GPIO 0.

 ### Step 6: Configure AppDaemon to run GPIOServer

 Change the /etc/rc.local file so that the AppDaemon invokes the GPIOServer instead of the